OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-06-Injection-Handling-Failures.md

 Even though the platform sanitizes form inputs for SQL injection attacks, they are not sanitized for Office macro attacks.
 An attacker takes advantage of this and inputs a macro that gets written into the CSV file.
 A user opens the CSV file to analyze user forms, and the macro gets executed.

+## Example Attack & Misuse Scenarios - Business Users

+### Scenario #1

+A user builds an online feedback form for an ecommerce store.
+A malicious user fills out the form using their knowledge of database commands that updates the prices of an item from $1,000 to $1.
+The hacker then buys the $1,000 item for $1, costing the company $999.

+### Scenario #2

+A user builds a registration form for new users.
+A malicious user uses their knowledge of database commands to delete all users from the database.
+Users with pending orders try to check on the status of their orders, to be told their account doesn't exist.

 ## How to Prevent